Guide to Employee Stipends

 Health and wellness stipends can help you create a holistic wellness program by reimbursing your workers for their health and wellness-related expenses.

-You can offer a taxable health stipend to reimburse your employees for their out-of-pocket medical expenses and health insurance premiums.
+You can offer a taxable health stipend to cover your employees' out-of-pocket medical expenses and health insurance premiums.
 However, you can’t require employees to submit receipts or invoices for any items included in IRS Publication 502 as this would trigger regulations regarding HIPAA, the Employee Retirement Income Security Act of 1974 (ERISA), and the Affordable Care Act (ACA).

 Instead of offering a health stipend, you can offer your employees a wellness stipend to reimburse them for any wellness-related expenses.
 This is an excellent way to encourage employees to live healthier lives, making them more productive in the workplace.
 It also allows you to better support your employees' holistic well-being.

-Common wellness expenses and services that can be reimbursed under a wellness stipend include:
+Common wellness expenses and services that employees can purchase with a wellness stipend include:

 • Mobile apps (such as those for sleep tracking, meditation, fitness, and more)